 The additional brush wall lining the rear and sides of the suction area help keep a good seal against the floor and keep debris from flying behind the vacuum.
 This same design is seen on other new DuoClean vacuums and has greatly improved the cleaning performance over older models.

 The vacuum controls are within thumb’s reach on the handheld.
-It’s super convenient to switch between carpet and hard floors or activate ION Boost to increase suction power.
+It’s super convenient to switch between carpet and hard, bare floors or activate ION Boost to increase suction power.

 Switching to the hard floor setting reduces the rotation speed of both brush rolls and audibly seems to increase suction power.

-You will get the most battery life vacuuming on hard floor as powering the brush rolls on carpet takes considerably more effort.
+You will get the most battery life vacuuming on hardwood floors as powering the brush rolls on carpet takes considerably more effort.
 Keep that in mind when looking at our Battery section above.
 Manufacturers often print the biggest number they can, but in fine print, they mention that that runtime isn’t even with the cleaner head attached, but rather just running the handheld.

 The capacity of the F80’s dustbin is 0.3 dry quarts (0.09 gallons) up to the “Max Fill” line.

 No doubt, it’s small.
 However, vacuuming a 1200 sq. ft. apartment the dustbin needs to be emptied once, maybe twice if we haven’t vacuumed in a few days.

 Below we have a simple diagram that shows the airflow path through the handheld.
 As the air enters the dustbin from the intake, heavier debris falls through to the lower chamber of the dustbin and the air flows through the metal mesh.
-The mesh prevents larger debris from making its way into the filter area.
+The mesh prevents large debris from making its way into the filter area.
 Finally, the air is exhausted through the bottom of the handheld.